gaelzarco/gaelzarco/README.md

   <div>

-  # Gael Zarco 🏎️💨
+  # Gael Zarco 🇲🇽

-  I'm a former restaurant industry professional turned Full-Stack Engineer from Las Vegas.
+  I'm a former restaurant industry professional turned Full-Stack Web Engineer from Las Vegas.
 I create fast, responsive, and accessible web applications using TypeScript, React, NextJS, NodeJS, and TailwindCSS.
 I'm currently looking for a full-time position as an entry-level Software Engineer.

   <a href="https://linkedin.com/in/gaelzarco" target="blank">